 Each of us has a sexual arousal template – a “map” in the brain of what we find sexually appealing.
 Although researchers do not fully understand how or why the various things to which we’re attracted appear in our arousal template, it is clear that by the time we are 4 to 6 years old, our arousal template is largely in place – even though we are not yet sexual.
 It is also clear that as we age, elements can be added to our sexual arousal template, but not eliminated.
-For individuals who consistently pair substance use with sexual behavior, this can be problematic.

 Every person has a unique and distinct arousal template.
 What turns one person on may not interest others at all, and vice versa.
 This is a good thing because it means that no matter what we look like or how we act, there’s someone out there that we’ll find attractive who will also find us attractive.
 As my grandmother used to say, there’s a lid for every pot.